viky-ai/website/doc/topics/interpretation/index.md

 In its simplest form, a formulation is a piece of text associated with a **semantic solution** (or more simply a **solution**).
 In essence, you are associating a text with your idea of it.

-Your idea can be a very consentual one, for example you can associate the string "one" to the number '1'.
+Your idea can be a very conceptual one, for example you can associate the string "one" to the number '1'.

 Or it can be very peculiar or funny if you associate the '42' solution to the text "ultimate answer"!